 These are the elements of an order that generally indicate that it might be fraudulent or requires additional validation before being shipped:

-- Risky device activity detected: Certain characteristics of the device being used to place the order are suspicious (e.g. the customer is masking their device information, the device geolocation is a far distance from the cardholder's address etc.).
+Risky device activity detected: Critical characteristics of the device being used to place the order are suspicious (e.g. the customer is masking their device information, the device geolocation is a far distance from the cardholder’s address etc.).

-- Irregular device activity detected: Certain characteristics of the device being used to place the order are unusual or unexpected.
+Irregular device activity detected: Some characteristics of the device being used to place the order are unusual or unexpected.

 - Proxy detected: The customer is using proxy software to mask their device information.

-- IP geolocation is distant from billing address: The customer's placed the order from a device that is located a far distance from the cardholder's address.
+- IP geolocation is distant from the billing address: The customer placed the order from a device that is located a far distance from the cardholder's address.

 - Address Verification System (AVS) Partial Match: The billing address submitted by the customer only partially matches the cardholder's address that is on file with their issuing bank (e.g. the zip code matches, but the street address does not match).